“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Hotter even than the July sun, ready to burn Saitou into nothingness with his verdict, ready to send him from this place in agony, Sano paused a few feet away for several moments without a word.
 Finally he came to lean on the railing beside Saitou, reaching out a casual hand to nab the forgotten cigarette from dangling gloved fingers.
 “So,” he said after a long drag, “why the hell did you wait so long to tell me?”

 Under other circumstances the question might have been ambiguous, but here Sano’s tone and the language of his body made its meaning plain.
-And as if Saitou had been entirely suffused with anxiety so great it was almost despair, so that he had been swollen and tight with it, he seemed now to feel this wretchedness draining out of his sensitized form and dissipating.
+And as if Saitou had been entirely suffused with anxiety so great it was almost despair, swollen and tight with it, he seemed now to feel this wretchedness draining out of his sensitized tissues and spirit and dissipating.
 He was conscious of relief in every part of himself, every muscle and bone, every corner of his mind; it left him embarrassingly weak.
 And yet his motions were strong and sure, energized by the same outside source that had freed him from his fears, as he turned and reached out.

 Crushing, jealously clutching, he drew Sano to him, flush up against him, fitting them together as they were meant to fit, as perhaps they always had been.
 One hand at the base of Sano’s spine and the other on his neck, Saitou did not allow any space to remain between them as he tilted Sano’s face upward and descended on slightly parted lips with his own.
 Sano gave a muffled sound of surprise, but the squirming motion of his body was clearly intended only to wedge himself even closer as his own arms circled Saitou’s back and held tenaciously.